shivannis/xandr-docs-public/xandr-docs/articles/monetize/video-creative-guidelines-and-specifications.md

 ---
 title: Microsoft Monetize - Video Creative Guidelines and Specifications
-description: Learn about the guidelines that ll video creatives must adhere. ms.date: 10/28/2023
+description: Learn about the guidelines that all video creatives must adhere to. ms.date: 10/28/2023
 ---